Lohitaksha2425/TASK/README.md

 ## Tagging and Pushing the Docker Image

-DockerImage was tagged using the following command:
-This command was used to create a copy of the image with the name `lohitaksha2425/21bce5501_analysis:latest`, making it ready to be pushed into the Docker Hub.
+DockerImage was tagged using the following command, which created a copy of the image with the name `lohitaksha2425/21bce5501_analysis:latest`, making it ready to be pushed to Docker Hub:

 ```sh
 docker tag 21bce5501_analysis:latest lohitaksha2425/21bce5501_analysis:latest
 ```

 DockerImage was pushed to the repository using the following command: